-Both the ETFs are managed by experienced fund managers who has a long history of operating in this industry under their belt.
+Both the ETFs are managed by experienced fund managers who have a long history of operating in this industry under their belt.

 When it comes to Expense Ratio, Nippon India ETF Gold BeES seems to be expensive, but considering how consistent the performance of the ETF has been over the years, the Expense Ratio of 0.79% isn’t too high.

 While the Gold ETF of SBI has an Expense Ratio of 0.51%, which is common among all the top tier Gold ETFs.